 Intermediate Algebra (3-1) Prerequisite: Successful completion of MATH 1013D Introductory Algebra or demonstrated mastery of the concepts covered in MATH 1013D.
 The curriculum includes a review of introductory algebra concepts, quadratic equations, factoring, rational expressions, complex fractions, roots, radicals, absolute value equations and inequalities, and functions.
 Required for students whose academic placement results indicate a need for additional skill development.
 Upon successful completion of MATH 1023D, the student will be enrolled in MATH 1311.
 This is the first course in the Accelerated College Algebra series.
-Laboratory time is required.
-The semester credit for this course does not apply to credit hours required for graduation.
-(Fall, Spring, Summer as needed)
+Laboratory time is required for graduation.
+(Fall, Spring)